 MPA candidates must complete 14 credit hours of core requirements, 9 credit hours of individual concentration, 3 credit hours of practicum, and 4 credit hours of capstone.
-The student must earn at least a grade of "B" in both capstone courses.
 The thesis option may be selected to replace some or all of the concentration credits.